Prolix19/nosql-social-network-api/README.md

 2. Send requests to the routes at http://localhost:3001/api to begin using the API

 ## Tests
-There is no test suite created for this application
+There is no test suite created for this application.

 ## Author
 Application written by Daniel Birmingham ([GitHub profile](https://github.com/Prolix19/)).